danielkerschke/summ-pages/index.md

 ## Book Notes

 Here you can find summaries and notes on various books.

+“I don’t want to say no book is ever worth reading, but I actually do believe something pretty close to that.
+I think, if you wrote a book, you fucked up, and it should have been a six-paragraph blog post.” - Sam Bankman-Fried

 {% include sidenote.html text="Reading List" %}

 <ul>